Few patients participate in medicine trials

 71 percent of the clinical trials with medicines that were located to Sweden during the period 2010-2016 were international.
 These trials accounted for 39 percent of the recruited patients and recruited on average 1,060 patients, of which 40 were Swedish.
 National drug trials recruited on average 170 patients.

 ‒ It is obvious that large national trials involve the majority of Swedish patients, but it is important to maintain or to increase participation in international studies in order for new medicines to be adapted to the conditions of Swedish patients.

 Clinical trials on medicines constitute ten percent of the research approved by the Ethics Review Board each year.

 ‒ The results of the report should be used with caution in terms of interpretation of clinical studies as a whole, states Håkan Billig.

-Take part of the entire report "Statistik för läkemedelsprövningar ur ett patientperspektiv" (in Swedish with a summary in English)
+Take part of the entire report "Statistik för läkemedelsprövningar ur ett patientperspektiv" External link, opens in new window. (in Swedish with a summary in English)

 For questions about management of the statistics in the report, contact Christian Thörn, phone +46-31-757 41 62.